-I’ll start first with the Coupon Binder, which was the method I previously used up until a couple of months ago.
+I’ll start first with the Coupon Binder, which was the method I previously used until I switched over to a Mini Coupon File.

 What to Buy

-I purchased a package of Ultra Pro Pages for Coupons at my local Wal-Mart, but you can also order them online.
+I purchased a package of Ultra Pro Pages for Coupons at Wal-Mart.
 These are plastic sheet protectors similar to the type you would use to collect baseball cards; the only difference is that the sheets come with varying sizes of pockets, which is helpful since coupons come in many different shapes and sizes.
 They’re inexpensive, and this package includes 40 sheets, which should be more than enough to get you started unless you are an extreme couponer.
 I already had a ½” binder at home that wasn’t being used for anything else, but if you don’t have one lying around, you’ll need to purchase one for this system.

 If you have a binder with a transparent pocket on the front, you can print a fun cover for it, otherwise, all you need to do is put your plastic sheets inside, and your binder is ready to go!
 For this particular coupon system I found it easiest to arrange the coupons by size rather than alphabetically or by type of coupon.

 The Good and Bad of the Coupon Binder